-No one authoritative data source that identifies housing units restricted to older adults or persons with disabilities currently exists; however, DHCD cross-referenced the DC Housing Preservation Catalogue, 48 the Department of Housing and Community Development's Development Pipeline dashboard49, the DMPED Project Pipeline, 50 and a list provided by the Aging and Disability Resource Center.
+No one authoritative data source that identifies housing units restricted to older adults or persons with disabilities currently exists; however, DHCD cross-referenced the DC Housing Preservation Catalogue, the Department of Housing and Community Development's Development Pipeline dashboard, the DMPED Project Pipeline, and a list provided by the Aging and Disability Resource Center.
 The District currently has roughly 9,400 housing units restricted to low-income seniors, including 412 units under the federal 202 (senior) program and 142 units under the federal 811 (disabled adults).
-51

 In fiscal year 2015, about one-third (21,496) of the 68,143 residents who live with a disability were directly served by District government through Medicaid-funded services.
-Among them, 18% (4,000 people) receive support in an institutional setting, such as a nursing home or intermediate care facility, with the remaining 82% (17,000 people) living in a community-based setting.52
+Among them, 18% (4,000 people) receive support in an institutional setting, such as a nursing home or intermediate care facility, with the remaining 82% (17,000 people) living in a community-based setting.

-About one-fifth (3,650) of those currently living in the community have a level of need that qualifies them for institutional care, but they are receiving home and community-based waivers and extensive services that, instead, enable them to remain in the community.53 These waivers come in the form of i) the ID/DD waiver that supports 1,644 persons with intellectual and developmental disabilities or ii) the EPD waiver that supports 2,006 elderly and individuals and physical disabilities.
+About one-fifth (3,650) of those currently living in the community have a level of need that qualifies them for institutional care, but they are receiving home and community-based waivers and extensive services that, instead, enable them to remain in the community.
+These waivers come in the form of i) the ID/DD waiver that supports 1,644 persons with intellectual and developmental disabilities or ii) the Elderly and Individuals with Physical Disabilities (EPD) waiver that supports 2,006 elderly and individuals and physical disabilities.
 In cases where people with disabilities have identified housing, but there are accessibility issues, it is often difficult to access needed home modification funds.
 In fact, some residents are unable to leave institutions due to lack of needed basic modifications, including the installation of grab bars or ramps.
 The District does manage a program- Money Follows the Person - that covers home set-up costs incurred as part of the transition out of institutionalized care; however, recipients of this program must be eligible for one of the two home and community-based waiver programs.
-Individuals with brain injury and certain developmental
+Individuals with brain injury and certain developmental disabilities do not qualify for the home-based waivers.
+This program has limited available resources with a maximum program capacity of 400.